Community Music School

 Does your son or daughter spend hours listening to music on headphones?
 Would you like them to learn how to create their own sound world and music with computers?

-Courses will be taught by Oberlin Conservatory TIMARA majors supervised by TIMARA faculty and will be focused on teaching middle school (grades 6–8), and high school (grades 9–12) students.
-Each age group will meet one hour per week for class instruction and individualized mentorship.
+Individual private lessons will be taught by Oberlin Conservatory TIMARA majors supervised by TIMARA faculty and will be focused on teaching middle school (late elementary through high school), students.
+Lessons will last 30 mintues.

 Through hands-on, interactive projects and collaborative creative work, the courses will teach each student the tools needed to empower them to express their creativity through sound.
 Throughout the course, technical and creative topics will be explored in equal measure: as they learn how a microphone works, students will have the opportunity to build their own simple microphones in less than 5-minutes; as they use everyday objects to create a symphony of sounds, students will push the boundaries of their sonic imaginations.